Making a Worm Bin

 Drainage holes can be annoying because worms will sometimes use them to escape the bin/go into a water collection bin, where they might die if you don't collect them and put them back into the bin.

-HOWEVER, very small drainage holes can still be good to have if you want to have an outward visible indicator that the bin is waterlogged.
+HOWEVER, very small drainage holes can still be good to have if you want to have an outward visible indicator that the bin is waterlogged, and/or a way for the bin to release that water.

 I use a 1/16" drill bit to put holes big enough for water to drip out, but too small for worms to escape, in the bottom of the bin.
 (See picture below).